top of page

 What’s the Best Calf Colostrum Replacer?

 Calf colostrum replacers typically contain more than 100 grams of immunoglobulin per dose.
-Before purchasing, remember to carefully read the label to ensure you're getting the right product.
+Before purchasing, remember to carefully read the label to ensure you’re getting the right product.
 It’s important not to confuse supplements with replacers.
 While supplements may enhance antibody protection, they typically only contain 40 to 60 grams of immunoglobulins, which simply won’t cut it for a calf that hasn't nursed yet.
-Opt for the superior option and give your calf the boost it needs with calf colostrum replacers.
+Select the superior option and give your calf the boost it needs with calf colostrum replacers.

 How to Administer Calf Colostrum